-Torus RWA Algorithm: (Use $\lceil kR/2 \rceil$ wavelengths.)
+Torus RWA Algorithm: (Use $\lceil kR/2 \rceil$ wavelengths in each fiber.)

 Session termination: When a session terminates, simply remove its associated lightpath from the network without any further lightpath rearrangement.

 Session arrival: When a session arrives and it is allowable, proceed as follows.
 Let i and j denote the source column and the destination row of the new session.